 This kind of baked bread was known as unleavened bread or oatcake.

-Onion was included in the medieval vegetables recipes for the common people mostly because it was generally disdained by the upper classes.
+Onion was included in the medieval vegetable recipes for the common people mostly because it was generally disdained by the upper classes.

-Meat played the most important part in medieval food, particularly among the nobility and during the feasts.
-It was the central part of the diet of upper classes and a wide range of medieval meat recipes have come down in the recorded form.
+Meat played the most important part in medieval food, particularly among the nobility and during banqueting events and feasts.
+It was the central part of the diet of the upper classes and a wide range of medieval meat recipes have been passed down from generation to generation.

 Mortreus de Chare was a special medieval meat recipe for pork mortrews and consisted of ground meat mixed with bread crumbs and eggs, forming a thick paste.